laurajodz/mood-app-client/README.md

-### Finally, there is a Dashboard page where the user can view charts and graphs based on their accumulated data.
+### And there is a Dashboard page where the user can view charts and graphs of their accumulated data, and can use these to help analyze the data, look for patterns, and gain insights

 ![Dashboard](screenshots/11dashboard.png)